anikakimme/HW03/README.md

     python3 ebay-dl.py 'search term' --num_pages=2

-To get a csv file instead of a json file the command line flag `csv` can be added:
+To get a csv file instead of a json file the command line flag `--csv` can be added:

     python3 ebay-dl.py 'search term' --csv